 John Mills is a public affairs advisor and Fellow of the Royal Geographical Society, who has served on the South Georgia Association Committee since 2014 as Membership Secretary.
 John’s passion for travel and exploration took him to South Georgia in 2010 on a private expedition to follow the route taken in 2016 by Sir Ernest Shackleton, Frank Worsley and Tom Crean, from Peggoty Bluff in King Haakon Bay to the whaling station at Stromness.

-Paul Rodhouse – Events Coordinator
+Paul Rodhouse – Events Organiser

 Sarah Greenwood – Communications and Social Media